Hypoplastic anemia; Bone marrow failure - aplastic anemia

 Mild cases of aplastic anemia that do not have symptoms may not require treatment.

-As blood cell counts become lower and symptoms develop, blood and platelets are given through transfusions.
+As blood cell counts become lower and symptoms develop, blood and platelets may be given through transfusions.
 Over time, transfusions may stop working, resulting in very low blood cell counts.
 This is a life-threatening condition.

 Bone marrow, or stem cell transplant may be recommended for younger people.
 It is more likely to be recommended for those 50 years and younger, but people over 50 may receive a transplant if they are healthy enough.
 This treatment works best when the donor is a fully-matched brother or sister.
 This is called a matched sibling donor..